Best Ways to Teach Your Kids About Car Insurance

 How to Teach Car Insurance to Kids

-You must factor in a number of things here such as age, maturity and learning style.
+You must factor in several things here such as age, maturity and learning style.
 Some kids will learn better by explanation, some by demonstration.
 You just have to know what works best with your child.
-Some experts suggest using Monopoly money as a tool; some suggest going through your insurance contract.
+Some experts suggest using Monopoly money as a tool; some recommend going through your insurance contract.
 Whatever works to get the information across in a way that sticks.

 One last suggestion: possibly the best way to teach your older children about car insurance and responsibility at the same time is to have them pay the extra cost on your premium for adding them as a driver with their allowance or after school/summer job money.
 If the privilege of using the family car comes with a price tag, they're bound to learn all about car insurance very quickly!